bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 * `Building LLM-based Systems & Products <https://eugeneyan.com/writing/llm-patterns/#retrieval-augmented-generation-to-add-knowledge>`__

 ..
 [1] In fact, there are several projects going on at work that are related to this topic but since I'm in a technical management role, I spend almost no time coding or directly doing research.
-Thus, this blog is my outlet to satisfy my curiousity both also help with staying current on both fronts.
+Thus, this blog is my outlet to satisfy both my curiosity and to help stay current.